How Are Sales Forecasts Developed for an Established Business: A Full Breakdown (2026)

 1. Wishcasting Instead of Forecasting

-Forecasts get inflated to match targets rather than pipeline.
+Forecasts get inflated to match targets, not pipeline.
 Reps call deals "likely" to avoid uncomfortable conversations.
+The result: a number that looks healthy until the quarter closes.

 2. Stale CRM Data

-Stage progression is not updated after demos.
+Stage progression does not get updated after demos.
 Deal sizes are entered at first contact and never revised.
+Forecast accuracy is only as good as the CRM data behind it.

-Fix: Make CRM hygiene a required weekly activity with manager inspection, not a suggestion.
+Fix: Make CRM hygiene a required weekly activity with manager inspection — not a suggestion.

 3. Single-Number Forecasts